sassoftware/restaf-server/README.md

 The following will also work(for backward compatability):

-In earlier versions restaf-server required the user to specify REDIRECT as the main entry point of the application.
-In the clientid definition the redirectUri looked like this:

-<http://localhost:8080/viyaapp/index.html> where index.html is the value of REDIRECT.
+<http://localhost:8080/viyaapp/index.html> where index.html is the value of REDIRECT setting in the enc file.

-All this is unnecessary confusion for flexibility not really required
+All this is unnecessary confusion for flexibility not really required - so switch to the simpler configuration discussed earlier.

 ---